 Since the widespread popularity of youtube and the natural hair community, a lot of women have quite rightly put away that the old notion ‘black hair does not grow’ as a myth.

 Even so, slow growing hair may in fact be more common amongst black people than you may think.
 The “average” rate of 6 inches a year will usually be more a dream than a guarantee.

-Our analysis of this study although not a conclusive voice on the subject demonstrates this very phenomenon and another study has also shown that people of African descent average only about 4 inches per year.
+Our analysis of a study on hair growth rates in black people, demonstrates this very phenomenon that many people of African descent average only about 4 inches of hair growth per year.

-I saw a video on YouTube once with a lady with long thick hair and her advice amongst other things was to trim about 3/4 of an inch every other month.
+I saw a video once where a lady with long thick hair was doling out hair advice.
+Among other things, one of her points was to trim about 3/4 of an inch of hair every other month.

 I can’t overstate this enough.
-Manipulation not heat, not chemicals, sulfates or silicones will the the death of your hair growth dreams.
+MANIPULATION, not heat, not chemicals, sulfates or silicones will the the death of your hair growth dreams.
 I would love to tell you that you can grow it long while enjoying playing in your hair throughout your journey but that would be disingenuous of me.
-Like Miss Roots who grew hip length hair said, ‘Don’t try to be extra cute during the retention of length phase’.
+I once heard it said that you should not try to be extra cute during the length retention phase.

-Many of us have neither the time nor the constitution to devote hours at the weekend to detangling errant strands in small sections.
+Many of us have neither the time nor the energy to devote hours at the weekend to detangling errant strands in small sections.
 And even if you are extra careful, some degree of breakage will still occur with weekly detangling.

 Originally posted 2014-04-11 17:00:50.